-Our taught music curriculum is enriched by our whole school ethos towards singing, we took part in Young Voices 2020 and will be participating each year from now on.
+Our taught music curriculum is enriched by our whole school ethos towards singing, we took part in Let's Go Sin in March 2023 and will be participating each year from now on.
 Singing happens in all of our music lessons as well as weekly singing practices as one community.
 Our voices are then used to help create links with the wider community and beyond.

-Opportunities for live music in school is essential to raise aspirations and we have performances by each year group at the end of each unit.
+Opportunities for live music in school are essential to raise aspirations, and we have performances by each year group at the end of each unit.
 We also firmly believe in the feeling of self achievement which comes from overcoming fears when taking part in performances.
 We have three main productions each year including a Nativity, Talent Show and a summer musical production.
-Additional opportunities also rise as lunch time school clubs for children who opt to take part, these include KS2 Choir and Ukele clubs.
+Additional opportunities also rise as lunch time school clubs for children who opt to take part, this includes Choir for Year 4, 5 and 6.

 We work closely with Lancashire Music Service who are our providers for individual and group tuition.